ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 (e.g. `change_e`, a function controlling which and how parameters are estimated;
 Table 1).

-To use `run_ss3sim`, the naming of the case files is important.
+To use `run_ss3sim`
-All case files are named according to the type of case (e.g. `E` for estimation or `F` for fishing mortality), a numeric value representing the case number, and an alphanumeric identifier
+all case files must be named according to the type of case (e.g. `E` for estimation or `F` for fishing mortality), a numeric value representing the case number, and an alphanumeric identifier